 With five Malamutes and various household animals, attention to their age and individual temperaments is crucial.
 Socialization is key, ensuring that they understand how to approach each other with affection and respect.

-Proper training and teaching appropriate touch techniques can prevent unwanted behaviours like biting, ear or tail pulling, and food conflicts.
+Proper training and teaching appropriate touch techniques can prevent unwanted behaviors like biting, ear or tail pulling, and food conflicts.
 Consistent interactions should be guided to create a safe and loving environment where children can enjoy the companionship of dogs and cats while fostering a strong bond among all the animals in the family.

-Organizations saving Alaska’s malamutes
+Organizations Saving Alaska’s Malamutes

 Source: Pinterest